GBADsInformatics/AHLE-CaseStudy/Dash App/assets/GBADs_Documentation/Tool/Tabs.md

 <h3>Population</h3>
 <p>
 The population tab shows the country's livestock population and how it is changing over time.
-It allows the user to view populations for any species.
-It also enables comparisons with other countries.
+It allows the user to view populations for any species, and enables comparisons with other countries.
 </p>

 <h3>Data Viewer</h3>
 <p>
-The data viewer tab shows the data tables used to create the charts and enables the user to download these tables.
+The data viewer tab shows the data tables used to create the charts in the dashboard and enables the user to download these tables.
 </p>